Kordight/YTPO/Examples/example_sql_queries.md

+# Example SQL queries

+Since this program supports saving reports to MySQL, I'll post here some useful queries that you can use.

-Compare 2 reports to see what changed in the playlist.
+### Compare 2 reports to see what changed in the playlist.

 ```sql